awsdocs/amazon-route53-docs/doc_source/DNSLimitations.md

 | Associations between rules and VPCs per AWS Region | 2000 per AWS account [Request a higher quota](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/route53/quotas)\.  |
 | Queries per second per IP address in an endpoint | 10,000\* |

-**\*** The number of DNS queries per second varies by the type of query, the size of response, and the protocol in use\.
+**\*** The number of DNS queries per second \(QPS\) varies by the type of query, the size of the response, and the protocol in use\.
+This limit is on a per elastic network interface \(ENI\) basis\.
+For example, with a limit of 10,000 QPS, 2 ENIs would allow 20,000 QPS\.
+From there you can scale out by adding more ENIs\.
 For information about how to view Amazon CloudWatch metrics for IP addresses for inbound and outbound endpoints, see [Metrics for Resolver IP addresses](monitoring-resolver-with-cloudwatch.md#cloudwatch-metrics-resolver-ip-address)\.
-Also, this limit of 10,000 QPS is on a per elastic network interface basis.
-For example, 2 ENIs, which would give 20,000 qps.
-From there you can scale out by adding more ENIs.

 ### Quotas on health checks<a name="limits-api-entities-health-checks"></a>